Data Center Maintenance Checklist & Guide

-Data centres are the backbone of modern business.
-From cloud platforms to financial systems, even a brief interruption can have serious consequences.
+Even brief interruptions can have serious consequences.
 Maintaining uptime requires a proactive approach, combining regular inspections, the right test equipment, and strong safety practices.
-Effective data center maintenance is essential to ensure reliability and long-term performance.
+Effective data centre maintenance is essential to ensure reliability and long-term performance.

 🔍 Thermal Imaging for Early Fault Detection

 Many faults begin as small, invisible issues, such as overheating connections, poor airflow, or failing components.
-Handheld thermal cameras allow engineers to quickly scan critical infrastructure and identify these problems early.
+Handheld Thermal Cameras allow engineers to quickly scan critical infrastructure and identify these problems early.

 Typical inspection areas include: